 31 – The Book on Tax Strategies for the Savvy Real Estate Investor | By Amanda Han and Matthew MacFarland

-As the old saying goes there’s only two things guaranteed in life; death and taxes!
-Although, maybe true.
+As the old saying goes, there are only two things guaranteed in life; death and taxes!
+Although it, maybe true.
 We can minimize our tax liability through real estate investing.
 In The Book on Tax Strategies for the Savvy Real Estate Investor: Powerful Techniques Anyone Can Use to Deduct More, Invest Smarter, and Pay far Less to the IRS, will ensure that you learn the methods to maximize deductions for your real estate investing business.

-In this book, you’ll learn creative ways to maximize tax deduction, clever ways to write off your kids, strategies to write off every penny in your travels, learn easy tips and tricks to minimize bookkeeping time, and learn to protect your assets from an IRS audit.
+In this book, you’ll learn creative ways to maximize tax deductions, clever ways to write off your kids, strategies to write off every penny in your travels, learn easy tips and tricks to minimize bookkeeping time, and learn to protect your assets from an IRS audit.
 Taxes are important to learn in the real estate investing business.
-There’s no need to be intimidated from them, the more you know the better you are off.
+There’s no need to be intimidated by them; the more you know, the better you are off.

 Final Thoughts on the Best Books on Investing in Real Estate

 The interesting thing about Carnegie is that he become wealthy through knowledge and hard work.
 Knowledge and hard work allowed him to create opportunities for investments.
 These two concepts are not only reachable to master but certainly plausible.
 With real estate investing, the possibilities are endless.
-There is a multitude of niches and markets to choose from, e.g. apartments, single-family, multi-family, REITs, Airbnb, commercial, and many more!
+There are many niches and markets to choose from, e.g., apartments, single-family, multi-family, REITs, Airbnb, commercial, and many more!

-I believe the best books on investing in real estate are choosing your own books.
-Books you can actually learn from and study.
-They may be part of this list or list from another.
+I believe the best book on real estate investing is choosing your own books.
+Books you can learn from and study.
+They may be part of this list or a list from another.
 The key is to start learning today!